Blue-Shift-Coding/JavascriptCourse/README.md

 # JavascriptCourse
-Code examples for the JavascriptCourse
+This repository details the Code examples used in the Javascript Course

 ###Code examples by lesson